aman400/WebCrawler/README.md

 You can get it from http://python.org/download/

-Requires a Python library named Beautiful Soup it is available at http://www.crummy.com/software/BeautifulSoup/
+Requires a Python library named Beautiful Soup.
+It is available at http://www.crummy.com/software/BeautifulSoup/